Lo Ying-yuan

-Lo Ying-yuan (born 7 May 1996) is a Taiwanese weightlifter.
+Lo Ying-yuan (羅楹湲; born 7 May 1996) is a Taiwanese weightlifter.
 She won the gold medal in the women's 87 kg event at the 2023 World Weightlifting Championships held in Riyadh, Saudi Arabia.
 She is also a three-time medalist, including gold, at the Asian Weightlifting Championships.

 In 2017, she won the bronze medal in the women's 90 kg event at the Summer Universiade held in New Taipei, Taiwan.

 She competed in the women's 87 kg event at the 2022 Asian Games held in Hangzhou, China.